John D. Kuhns

+Most recently, he was interviewed by the Washington Post and The World about his company, Numa Numa Resources, and its business in Bougainville, especially as it involves President Ishmael Toroama, the President of the Autonomous Region of Bougainville, and the reconstruction of the Panguna Mine, one of the world's largest copper and gold mines, which has lain dormant for over thirty years but which, once again operational, can pay for Bougainville's independence.

 Education

 Born in Lake Forest, Illinois to college professors, Kuhns spent his formative years in Takoma Park, Maryland, a suburb of Washington, D.C., where he was educated in the public schools.

-A member of the Class of 1972 at Georgetown University, he graduated from with an A.B in Sociology and in Fine Arts.
+A member of the Class of 1972 at Georgetown University, he graduated with an A.B in Sociology and in Fine Arts.
 Kuhns was a four-year starter at middle linebacker on the Georgetown varsity football team.
 Leading the team in tackles for two years, and the second leading tackler in his other two campaigns, Kuhns was elected a team captain in his senior year.
 He was inducted into the Georgetown University Athletic Hall of Fame in 1994.

-A sculptor, Kuhns received a scholarship to study fine arts at the University of Chicago in 1973 after a Georgetown professor, without Kuhns’ knowledge, submitted his art portfolio to the school.
-After complementing his studies as a teaching assistant in sculpture and drawing to undergraduates and an art and culture critic for the Maroon, the university’s student newspaper, he graduated with a Master's in Fine Arts degree in 1975.
+A sculptor, Kuhns received a scholarship to study fine arts at the University of Chicago in 1973 after a Georgetown professor, without Kuhns' knowledge, submitted his art portfolio to the school.
+After complementing his studies as a teaching assistant in sculpture and drawing to undergraduates and an art and culture critic for the Maroon, the university's student newspaper, he graduated with a Master's in Fine Arts degree in 1975.
 Subsequently, he attended Harvard Business School in Boston, Massachusetts, graduating with a Master's in Business Administration degree in 1977.
 During his summer between years at business school, he worked on the bond trading desk at the investment banking firm of Salomon Brothers in its Boston office.

 Career

-Kuhns’ career as an investment banker began when he joined Salomon Brothers in New York in 1977 in its public finance department, working on publicly owned electric utility projects.
+Kuhns' career as an investment banker began when he joined Salomon Brothers in New York in 1977 in its public finance department, working on publicly owned electric utility projects.
 Later, he left with a group of Salomon Brothers partners to form J.J.
 Lowrey & Co., a bond trading and project finance investment bank including two partners who later embarked on respective campaigns for President of the United States, where he was a general partner.

 In 1986, Kuhns acquired control of the Laidlaw, Adams & Peck investment bank, one of the oldest continuously operated financial firms in the United States, and changed the firm's name to Kuhns Brothers & Laidlaw.
 Under his direction, Kuhns Brothers has financed many companies, including the IPO for CalEnergy, one of the world's largest geothermal power corporations.
 After 1989 Kuhns focused on financing domestic alternative energy companies, power technology ventures and infrastructure companies, as well as many foreign issuers, mainly from China.

 As an entrepreneur, Kuhns has taken 5 of his own companies public.